ltelab/disdrodb/docs/source/installation.rst

 Summary Tables
 ..............................

-If you want to generate automatic summary tables of rain events or DSD parameters within the disdrodb software, `Tectonic <https://tectonic-typesetting.github.io/en-US/>`__ must be installed.
+To generate automatic summary tables of rain events or DSD parameters within the disdrodb software, you must install `Tectonic <https://tectonic-typesetting.github.io/en-US/>`__.
-Tectonic is a modern typesetting system that can be used to compile LaTeX documents and create PDF files.
+Tectonic is a modern typesetting system used to compile LaTeX documents and create PDF files.

 You can install Tectonic using conda: